SolderedElectronics/Inkplate-Arduino-library/README.md

 ### Micropython

-If you are looking for micropython support, it is still work in progress - we are new with it! :) When it's ready, we will let you know with new project update.
+If you are looking for micropython support, please find all details [here](https://github.com/e-radionicacom/Inkplate-6-micropython).

 ### License

-This repo uses the source code from Adafruit libraries: [MCP23017](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library), [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library).
+This repo uses the source code from another repositories.
+All their license files are located in "licences" folder.

 ### Where to buy & other